– Appreciation of the restroom through the viewfinder

 In late 2011 I discovered Instagram.
 The first thing that struck me about Instragram was how anyone could post a blurry picture of any random piece of junk, whack a filter onto it and get hundreds of likes from their friends.
 I set myself the challenge to see how many photos of toilets it would take before somebody liked one.
 It only took me one post.

 I’ve continued to photograph toilets ever since then.
-Most of today’s loos are snapped around Toronto or Montreal in Canada (where I currently live), but there are plenty in the archive from my previous stint in Sydney and throughout my travels across Australia and around the world.
+Most of today’s loos are snapped around Montreal or Toronto in Canada (where I currently live), but there are plenty in the archive from my previous stint in Sydney and throughout my travels across Australia and around the world.
 The whole experience has left me with a newfound respect for the restroom.
 I can pretty much find something unique in every bathroom I enter now, such as an interesting colour scheme, feature, or sign on the wall.
 I coined the term toilography and created this blog to share my findings with anyone else who might be interested.

 I encourage you to look at the lavatory with new eyes.
 Get out your smartphone and snap away at any WC you pass that offers a particular point of interest.
-Then post it to Instagram, Facebook, Twitter or Tumblr, tag it with #toilet and you might be surprised at how many people like it.
+Then post it to Instagram, Facebook, Twitter or Tumblr, tag it with #toilography and you might be surprised at how many people like it.

 If you appreciate this concept, I’d be delighted if you could follow Toilography either via this blog or at Instagram and leave a comment on one or more of the pics.